Programme

 Workshop Focus: Your Compliance Roadmap

-Delivered by leading experts including Karen Daniels (Eco-IQ), Colette Crichton (ESG Cubed), and the Global Reporting Initiative (GRI) team — Bhongolwethu Sonti and Nyasha Mukaratirwa — the workshop guided participants through key aspects of ESG compliance, reporting, and performance measurement, all while emphasising practical, low-cost methods for implementation.
+Led by industry experts Karen Daniels (Eco-IQ), Colette Crichton (ESG Cubed), and representatives from the Global Reporting Initiative (GRI)Bhongolwethu Sonti and Nyasha Mukaratirwa — the workshop unpacked key aspects of ESG compliance, reporting, and performance measurement.
+A strong emphasis was placed on practical, accessible, and cost-effective approaches, ensuring that sustainability was positioned as achievable rather than overwhelming.

-• Integrate sustainability into their daily business operations
+• Integrate sustainability into day-to-day business operations

 • Identify and manage environmental, social, and governance risks

-As we look toward Sustainability & ESG Africa 2026, the SMME stream will expand with new workshops, mentorship sessions, and success stories from across the continent — continuing to build Africa’s sustainable business movement from the ground up.
+As we look toward Sustainability & ESG Africa 2026, the SMME stream will expand to include additional workshops, mentorship opportunities, and success stories from across Africa — further growing a pan-African movement for sustainable business, led from the ground up.

 This will be an interactive breakfast where CEOs and other leaders will engage with each other on their personal and organisational sustainability leadership journeys and future challenges.
 Attendees will be asked to reflect on their commitments for the year ahead.